-Program Descriptions (updated Nov.
-30)
+Program Descriptions (updated August 13, 2021)

-The Canmore Skating Club expects to offer the following programs during the 2020-21 season:
+The Canmore Skating Club expects to offer the following programs during the 2021-22 season:

 - CanSkate is Skate Canada's flagship learn-to-skate program, designed for beginners of all ages.
 This is a fully coached program delivered in a group format.
 CanSkate consists of 6 badge levels and introduces specific skills that pertain to hockey, ringette, speed skating and figure skating.
 A CSA approved helmet for Ice Sports is required to participate in this program.
-The program will be offered on Thursdays only during the 2020-21 season.
+The program will be offered on Thursdays during the 2021-22 season.

 Due to the unusual learning situation presented by COVID-19 pre-cautions - classes will be quite different than in the past.
 Minimum age and skill levels have been developed along with parental registration and supervision requirements.

 - One adult from the skater’s “bubble” must attend each class and be available in the spectator area of the arena as an off ice aide for the skater.
-No other spectators or siblings are permitted in the Canmore Recreation Centre during the class.

 - Coaches and program assistants will endeavor to design lessons so a 2-metre distance may be maintained between students.

 - All skaters and their aide must complete the Alberta Health Services daily screening before coming to the Recreation Centre.
 DO NOT ATTEND IF YOU ANSWER “YES” TO ANY OF THE QUESTIONS.